Progress in Psychobiology and Physiological Psychology

 Description

-Progress in Psychobiology and Physiological Psychology, Volume 10 reviews progress in the fields of psychobiology and physiological psychology, with emphasis on the anatomy and function of the brain in terms of behavior expressed by the organism.
-Topics covered include neuronal plasticity maintained by the central norepinephrine system in the visual cortex of the cat; pain sensation in primates; and classical conditioning in the rabbit.
+Progress in Psychobiology and Physiological Psychology, Volume 9 reviews developments in the fields of psychobiology and physiological psychology, with emphasis on selected areas of research relating brain mechanisms and behavior.
+Topics covered range from sensory-perceptual systems in mammals to behavioral modulation of visual responses in monkeys.
+Brain pathways for vocal learning in birds are also examined, along with neural mechanisms in taste aversion learning.

-Comprised of four chapters, this volume begins with a discussion on the elegant body of research relating the norepinephrine system of the brain and plasticity in the developing visual cortex.
-The next chapter offers a critical and insightful account of pain sensations and responses in monkeys and humans, the effect of morphine on them, and the neural pathways in the spinal cord mediating them.
-The third chapter investigates the neural basis of the nictitating membrane response (NMR) electrophysiologically, recording from a number of brain sites.
-It shows that the memory trace for this conditioned response is localized in the cerebellum.
-The final chapter is devoted to the principles and methods of classical conditioning, centered on the NMR in the rabbit.
-Conditioning is analyzed within a broad experimental and theoretical context.
+Comprised of seven chapters, this volume begins with an insightful account of the evolution of concepts regarding cortical organization relevant to perception in mammals.
+Studies of single unit activity in awake, behaving monkeys are then presented, followed by a discussion on the neural control of song in birds.
+In particular, the brain pathways involved in vocal learning in birds are defined anatomically and physiologically, including the presence of hemispheric dominance and the sensitivity to steroid hormones.
+Subsequent chapters focus on the response characteristics of the cells in the forebrain that give stimuli their significance for associative learning; the neuropsychological mechanisms of taste aversion learning; and the psychobiology of thirst.
+The final chapter is devoted to the pineal gland and its anatomical connection to the eyes, together with pineal hormones, polypeptides, and proteins.

 Table of Contents